Non-Citizen Spouse Scheme

 When applying for a flat under the Non-Citizen Spouse Scheme (NCS), you may be eligible for the following Enhanced CPF Housing Grant (EHG) (Singles).

-Half of your average gross monthly household income for the 12 months before your flat application must not exceed $4,500
+Half of your average gross monthly household income for the months worked during the 12 months before your flat application must not exceed $4,500

 20 years or more